The Perennial Philosophy: Elsewhere

+Erwin Schrodinger, in his What is Life?
+The Physical Aspect of the Living Cell, described the book as "very appropriately" titled and "beautiful".
+He compared the contents of Huxley's book with what he had written in the chapter On Determinism and Free Will.

 Huxley's view of perennial philosophy

 Huxley's Introduction to The Perennial Philosophy begins:

 In the next paragraph, Huxley summarises the problem more succinctly, saying: "Knowledge is a function of being."
 In other words, if you are not suited to knowing something, you do not know it.
 This makes knowing the Ground of All Being difficult, in Huxley's view.
 Therefore, he concludes his Introduction with: